stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

-The main change will be that your jobs won't generally need to specify any QOS, except for the *long* one. or in other words, `--qos=long` is the only QOS option you will need to specify in your jobs. `bigmem` and `gpu` are not used anymore for job submission, and will lead to errors if used.
+The main change will be that your jobs won't generally need to specify any QOS, except for the *long* one. or in other words, `--qos=long` is the only QOS option you will need to specify in your jobs.
+The `bigmem` and `gpu` QOSes are not used anymore for job submission, and will lead to errors if used.
 The goal is to simplify job submission for new users and limit the number of parameters to specify when submitting jobs.

 ### Software